Lamass566/styleguide/docs/index.md

 **Terminology note:** *Line-wrapping* is the activity of dividing code into multiple lines that might otherwise legally occupy a single line.

-For the purposes of Google Swift style, many declarations (such as type declarations and function declarations) and other expressions (like function calls) can be partitioned into *breakable* units that are separated by *unbreakable* delimiting token sequences.
+For the purposes of Swift style, many declarations (such as type declarations and function declarations) and other expressions (like function calls) can be partitioned into *breakable* units that are separated by *unbreakable* delimiting token sequences.

 As an example, consider the following complex function declaration, which needs to be line-wrapped:
 ```swift